cavo789/phpunit_tips/README.md

 ## Improve performance tips

+A `HIGH` tip will greatly improve performance while a `LOW` tip will have less significant impact.

-### Avoid to use XDEBUG for code coverage but use phpcov
+### HIGH - Avoid to use XDEBUG for code coverage but use phpcov

 > [40 times faster PHP Code Coverage Reporting with PCOV](https://www.kurmis.com/2020/01/15/pcov-for-faster-code-coverage.html)